Ritual Abuse Evidence

-Survivorship is a volunteer run not for profit organization and presently one of the only long time support network for survivors of extreme abuse.
+Survivorship is a volunteer run not for profit organization and is a long time support network for survivors of extreme abuse.
 In order to keep our webpage and services open, we seek bursaries, contributions and grants.
 Your generous contribution to this campaign will allow more people to attend our yearly conference, give us the possibility of educating more professionals and give us a broader base of outreach.